Coming off a Hail Mary win, the Commanders will try to sweep the Giants and improve to 7-2 - WTOP News

 Key injuries

-Commanders: Daniels has sore ribs that limited him in practice, but he is expected to play. … Rookie LT Brandon Coleman could return from a concussion, while veteran LT Cornelius Lucas is in danger of being out because of a left ankle injury. … Giants: RB Tyrone Tracy (concussion protocol), C John Michael Schmitz (calf), LT Jermaine Eluemunor (hip), P Jamie Gillan (hamstring), CB Cor’Dale Flott (groin) and OLB Brian Burns (Achilles, biceps) are all on the injury report.
-Flott and Gillan missed last week.
-Tracy is the biggest concern but he is making progress.
+Daniels has sore ribs that limited him in practice, but he is expected to play. … Rookie LT Brandon Coleman could return from a concussion, while veteran LT Cornelius Lucas is out with a left ankle injury. … The Giants won’t have K Greg Joseph (abdomen) or P Jamie Gillan (hamstring) available.
+With Graham Gano still out after being injured against Washington in Week 2, rookie Jude McAtamney may be elevated off the practice squad to kick. … RB Tyrone Tracy cleared concussion protocol and is expected to play, as is CB Cor’Dale Flott, who missed the Steelers game with a groin injury. … LB Ty Summers (ankle) is questionable.

 Series notes